cromoteca/myparser/README.md

-# myparser
+A POC about using good old introspection and plugin chains.

-A POC about using good old introspection and plugin chains
+See `MyParserTest.java` for usage.